dev-techmoe/python-catconfig/README.md

 pip install catconfig
 ```

-If you want to use validation feature, install `cerberus` module for use it normally.
+If you want to use validation feature, install `cerberus` module for your project to use it normally.

 Install `toml` or `pyyaml` module for toml/yaml format parsing.